explodinglabs/superstack.docs/docs/advanced.md

     NextApp["Next App"]
 ```

-In standard mode, the app exposes ports directly.
-In advanced mode, the **proxy
+Normally the app exposes ports directly, but in this advanced mode, the **proxy
-owns the ports**, and apps connect to it internally over Docker networks.
+owns the ports**, and apps connect to its Docker network.

 ## 🔄 Deployment Flow

-1. Stop exposing ports in the app project — only the proxy will listen on `:80`
-   and `:443`.
 1. Enable the proxy project (included in the repository).
+1. Stop exposing ports in the app — only the proxy will listen on `:80` and
+   `:443`.
 1. For each deployment, bring up a new app stack (e.g. `app/<commit>`),
    connected to the proxy’s network.
 1. Test the new app while the current one remains live.